-Although the CDC and the Guatemalan government do not currently require proof of negative COVID tests or vaccination records, CEDEPCA is still requiring that every traveler tests negative for COVID-19 (self-administered tests are acceptable) within 24 hours of departure from the U.S. We ask that you postpone your trip to Guatemala if you have any symptoms of respiratory illness or are positive for COVID-19.
+Although the CDC and the Guatemalan government do not currently require proof of negative COVID tests or vaccination records, CEDEPCA is still requiring that any traveler showing COVID or cold symptoms tests negative for COVID-19 (self-administered tests are acceptable) within 24 hours of departure from the U.S. We ask that you postpone your trip to Guatemala if you test positive for COVID-19.
 We wish to guard the health and safety of all parties involved, including the people we will be visiting in rural communities who have limited access to care.